FEUP-MIEIC/MNUM/Chapter 3 - Systems of Linear Equations/README.md

 To apply the iterative methods, just like we did on Picard-Peano, for each variable we write an equation that depends on the other variables and constant terms.
 For instance, for the system above, assume the variables x, y, z and w.
 Then we would write x in function of (y,z,w), y in function of (x,z,w) and so on.

-The methods just change how x(n+1) is calculated from xn.
 ![equation](img/system.png)
 ## Gauss-Jacobi
 ![jacobi](img/jacobi.png)